 The Traeger Ironwood 650 is a tried and tested classic that a lot of people love to use.
 While the main cooking area is still the same 418 sq. inches, the secondary cooking area is larger here to give you a total cooking area of 650 sq. inches.

 The D2 Direct Drive auger works seamlessly with the 20-pound capacity pellet hopper that already comes preinstalled with a pellet sensor, thereby precluding the need to buy it separately.
-The D2 control panel in the Ironwood series of grills is also upgraded to feature new modes like “Keep Warm” and “Super Smoke”, excellent options if you need them.
+The D2 control panel in the Ironwood series of grills is also upgraded with new features like “Keep Warm” and “Super Smoke Mode”, excellent options if you need them.

 The Ironwood also comes with insulated sides which will allow for better temperature control and less heat loss in cold/windy weather.